Photo: A US cargo plane transports away Haitians, mostly children, after the earthquake.

 Translated from the French by Dady Chery, Haiti Chery

 On average, every day about five Haitian children who are put up for international adoption leave the country to foreign destinations, especially Europe.
 Over 2,000 children are adopted each year from Haiti by foreigners, most of them French couples.
 This is an activity that brings big money.

-Story from Haiti: Michaëlle is eight years old.
-Black eyes, lips curled back, this girl from Grande-Saline (Artibonite) has no means of support.
+Story from Haiti.
+Michaëlle is eight years old, black eyes, lips curled back.
+This girl from Grande-Saline (Artibonite) has no means of support.
 Her parents died two years ago.
-After the galleys and deprivation, she fell into the “circuit”.
-She is believed to be about mid-course through a good tour of the circuit, because after the earthquake of January 12, 2010, due to the collapse of the monitoring capabilities of the Haitian State, through the Institute of Social Welfare and Research (IBESR) and the police authorities, the girl was able to leave the country.
-Michaëlle is adopted by Belgians, her story is not unusual.
+After the galleys and deprivation, she fell into the “circuit.”
+She is believed to be about mid-course through a good tour of the circuit, because after the earthquake of January 12, 2010, due to a collapse of the monitoring capabilities of the Haitian State, through the Institute of Social Welfare and Research (IBESR) and the police authorities, the girl was able to leave the country.
+Michaëlle is adopted by Belgians.
+Her story is not unusual.

 “For Michaëlle as for many orphaned children, the procedure was very quick.
 Foreigners who wanted to have her at all cost paid US $5,000 to the officials of a nursery to adopt this little girl who lost her parents during the earthquake,”

 says Jeanne, an employee of the IBESR, sounding sorry.

 According to a UNICEF report, of the 700 children’s centers currently listed throughout Haiti, only 300 are properly registered with the country, we learned.

 Several of these centers, institutions for the accommodation of young children and whose avowed purpose is to give them up to adoption, are linked to foreign organizations whose job, for some hard cash, is to match children with adoptive parents.
 For some orphanages, this is an extremely lucrative and illegal trade, although those most affected — the children — still have parents.